kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The publisher will drop any Groups that have not been transmitted or acknowledged within this time frame, potentially causing them to be lost.

 Normally, FEC is performed by transmitting individual packets once as datagrams.
-However, it's strictly better to use QUIC streams when `Group Expires` is smaller than the RTT, and inconsequential when it's not (~10 more bytes).
+However, QUIC streams are useful as they allow retransmissions when `Group Expires` is smaller than the RTT.
+If the RTT is too high, then the RESET_STREAM frame adds some overhead but it's inconsequential (~10 more bytes).
 This enables retransmitting lost packets on short hops and otherwise relying on FEC for long hops.